sharlander/caut/README.md

 'caut' also supports facter, but it is not integrated as facter is very slow, there is only an option to import all facter facts into the facts folder

-Those facts will be stored in facts/common.ft
+Those facts will be stored in facts/facter.ft

-Note: 'caut' will first look through the common.ft file and then the facts-file, so fact-files override values form common.ft
+Note: 'caut' will first look through the facter.ft file and then the facts-file, so fact-files override values form facter.ft

 ---